markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/populate-manifest-json.md

 - `integration_id`: No underscores `_`, only dashes `-`.
 - `name`: No dashes `-`, only underscores `_` (and it must match the _directory name_ of the integration).

-Finally, note the reference to the `service_checks` asset, because that's where we're headed next!
+Finally, note the reference to the `service_checks` asset, because that's where you're headed next!